 - ¼ cup canola oil

-- 1 cup milk (prefer pareve? water is okay, too)
+- 1 cup milk (prefer pareve? water or plain seltzer are fine)

 - ½ cup white or brown chocolate chips, plus an extra handful to top the muffins